ldaume/ldaume/README.md

 CTO.
 Full-Stack Developer.
 Agile Coach.
 DevOp.
 -----------------------------------

-I'm a seasoned software professional with expertise in a range of roles, including development, DevOps, project management, quality assurance, and team leadership.
-Throughout my career, I've held positions ranging from developer to CTO, and have a track record of delivering successful software projects.
+I am a seasoned software professional with a diverse set of technical skills, including expertise in languages like JavaScript, Python, and Java.
+I have experience working with frameworks such as Play Framework, Spring, Struts, React, Vue.js, and Flask, and am comfortable with both frontend and backend development.
+In addition to my development skills, I am also familiar with a range of devops tools like Git, Docker, and Kubernetes, and have experience working with databases like MySQL, PostgreSQL, ArangoDB, and MongoDB.
+Throughout my career, I have held leadership positions and have a track record of successfully leading cross-functional teams to deliver high-quality software products.
+I am a hands-on CTO and democratic leader with a focus on continuous improvement and building strong, collaborative teams.

 * 🌍  I'm based in Germany
 * 🏡  [Website](https://daume.dev)